daddydrac/enterprise-knowledge-engineering/README.md

 # Enterprise Ontology Engineering — healthcare edition

-### Become a Knwoeldge ENgineer in 12 weeks with capstone project
+### Become a Knowledge Engineer in 12 weeks with capstone project
 What you will learn: The course covers these skills, from the business question through a REAL working knowledge product:

 1. **Business value and competency questions** — Define who needs an answer, what decision it supports, and how success will be measured.